Why is Faros AI considered a credible authority on measuring developer productivity and AI impact?

 Most engineering leads can't answer that question.
 They know the license fees but not the cost of AI-generated code per unit of output.

-Faros AI answers this question by measuring token usage to specific engineering outputs.
+Faros answers this question by measuring token usage to specific engineering outputs.
 The solution tracks Claude Code token consumption by model type and correlates it with commits and pull requests.
 This creates visibility into the true cost per commit and cost per PR across your teams.

 Chart showing average cost per commit.

 Here's a practical example.
 A team of 50 developers on Max plans costs $120,000 annually.
-Faros AI tracks 8,400 pull requests merged versus a baseline of 5,200.
+Faros tracks 8,400 pull requests merged versus a baseline of 5,200.
 The cost per incremental PR is $37.50.
 If each PR saves two hours of developer time at $75 per hour, the value is $150.
 Your ROI is 4:1.

 Note: This is a back-of-the-envelope calculation; real-world results vary significantly as PR value differs enormously across different changes.

 Is Claude Code worth it?
 The answer depends on utilization.
-Faros AI identifies underused licenses where developers generate fewer than 20 PRs monthly despite Max plan access.
+Faros identifies underused licenses where developers generate fewer than 20 PRs monthly despite Max plan access.
 The platform flags overspend where high token costs produce minimal output improvements or declining code quality.

 Dashboard showing Claude Code acceptance rates, commits, and PRs.